 Uluru, also known as Ayers Rock, is definitely one of the most iconic natural landmarks in Australia.
-Located in the centre of the continent, Uluru is a must-visit for many travellers and it is a symbol of Australia, found all kinds of souvenirs, books, stamps and logos.
+Located in the centre of the continent, Uluru is a must-visit for many travellers and it is a symbol of Australia, found on all kinds of souvenirs, books, stamps and logos.
 Known for its shape and changing colors, especially reds, Uluru is also one of the world’s most unique natural objects and it is a UNESCO World Heritage Site.

 What is Uluru famous for?